 If you read our post on Valentine’s Day postmen, you will see a connection with this next item in the rather sad twist at the end!

-We start, though, on a chilly Saturday late in March, 1818.
-Although the temperature in London would not rise above 47 degrees Fahrenheit, a large crowd had gathered in the Royal Dockyard in Deptford.
+We start, though, on a chilly Saturday late in March 1818.
+Although the temperature in London would not rise above 47oF, a large crowd had gathered in the Royal Dockyard in Deptford.
 Moored to the quays were four vessels, the Isabella, the Alexander, the Dorothea and the Trent.
 They were being fitted out for the voyage to desolate arctic latitudes—the Northern Expedition—that would be led by Captain John Ross.
 Bigwigs from the Admiralty were “received with the usual honours”—as reported by the newspapers—“and proceeded to inspect the equipment of the vessels in every part”.

 Later that day the naval gentlemen returned to London.
 They had seen everything they wanted to see: the arrangements for keeping the crew safe and warm, the ice-boats designed to cope with frozen seas, the fishing gear stowed on board for the purpose of catching whales.
 They had also been treated to a curious spectacle.
 For a little kayaker had paddled into view.
 The crowd had rushed to the quayside to get a good view of him.